Asifahmad5848/Exploratory-Data-Analysis-AMEO-Data/README.md

-objective ->
+Objective

-is to understand the relationships among features and the spread of the data The dataset was released by Aspiring Minds from the Aspiring Mind Employment Outcome 2015 (AMEO).
+Is to understand the relationships among features and the spread of the data The dataset was released by Aspiring Minds from the Aspiring Mind Employment Outcome 2015 (AMEO).
 The study is primarily limited only to students with engineering disciplines.
 The dataset contains the employment outcomes of engineering graduates as dependent variables